CHMGhost/statussentry-wordpress/status-sentry/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Deprecated legacy events system in favor of the monitoring events system
+* Added filter 'status_sentry_show_legacy_events_tab' to control legacy events tab visibility
+* Changed default events tab to 'monitoring' instead of 'legacy'
+* Added deprecation notice for legacy events tab
+* Added documentation for legacy events system deprecation
+* Improved UI by hiding legacy events tab by default
+* Added backward compatibility for sites still using legacy events
+* Updated dashboard widget and REST API to use monitoring events instead of legacy events
+* Implemented mapping of monitoring event types to legacy feature categories for backward compatibility

 = 1.3.0 =
 * Added centralized monitoring system with standardized interfaces
 * Implemented monitoring manager for event handling and dispatching